baryluk/d-demangle-cpp/README.md

 Alpha.
 It mostly works.
 However there are know cases where it produces suboptimal demangles, adds some spourious spaces, or misses some dots in few places.
-I also know of at least one case where the demangler loops infinitely and does not return.
-Hopefully it will be fixed.
+It will likely be fixed soon.

 Simple test script is provided to test few symbols.